MetaMask/metamask-docs/snaps/reference/rpc-api.md

 }
 ```

-`WalletInstallSnapsResult` - An object mapping the IDs of installed snaps to their metadata or an
+`WalletInstallSnapsResult` - An object mapping the IDs of installed snaps to their metadata, or an
-error if installation failed.
+error if installation fails.

 #### Description

-This method attempts to install the requested snaps, if they are permitted.
+This method attempts to install the requested snaps, if they're permitted.
-If the installation of any snap fails, its object value on the result will contain an `error`
+If the installation of any snap fails, its object value on the result contains an `error`
 property with the error that caused the installation to fail.

 Optionally, you can specify a [SemVer range](https://www.npmjs.com/package/semver) for any snap to
 be installed.
 If you do so, MetaMask attempts to install a version of the snap that satisfies the requested range.
 If a compatible version of a snap is already installed, the request to install that snap
-automatically succeed.
+automatically succeeds.
 If an incompatible version is installed, MetaMask attempts to update the snap to the latest
 version that satisfies the requested range.
 The request succeeds if the snap is successfully updated, and fails if the update can't be completed.